firepress-org/FirePress_Klimax2/README.md

 ## License

-- For this software, view **MIT** license information at https://ghost.org/license/
+- This software is under the **MIT** license.
+Information at https://ghost.org/license/
-- For the fork, view the **GNU** license information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
+- This fork is under the **GNU** license.
+Information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE

 ## FirePress Hosting

-**At FirePress we do one thing and we do it with our whole heart: we host fully managed Ghost’s websites**.
+At FirePress we do one thing and we do it with our whole heart: we host **fully managed Ghost’s websites**.
 The idea behind FirePress is to empower freelancers and small organizations to be able to build an outstanding mobile-first website.
 Start your [free trial here](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).

 We offer **workshops** where participants ends up with a website/blog they can easily operate themselves.
 Details are coming soon.
 It is available in those cities:

 - Montréal - Canada
+- Québec City - Canada
 - Toronto - Canada
 - New-York - USA
-- Québec City - Canada

 Because we believe your website should speak up in your name, we consider our mission completed once your site has become [your impresario](https://play-with-ghost.com/ghost-themes/why-launching-your-next-website-with-firepress/).